 Feven Desta is a post-doctoral researcher in the section of Resource Engineering.
 Her research areas of interest include machine learning, data fusion, sensor technologies, material characterization, automation, remote sensing, geoinformation, geostatistics, environmental systems modelling, geology, environmental studies and mining.
 She conducted her doctoral research on “Sensing and data fusion opportunities for raw material characterization in mining”.
 Her main interest is in the development of methodological approaches using data fusion and chemometrics concepts to derive study-specific insight from sensor data.
 These approaches can be applicable in geological, mining, and environmental studies.
 The approaches can also be upgraded for insitu and automated material characterization.

-Utilize sensor-derived data for material characterization in mining operations.
-The sensor technologies include visible near-infrared (VNIR), short-wave infrared (SWIR), mid-wave infrared (MWIR) and long-wave infrared (LWIR), hyperspectral imaging, RGB imaging, RAMAN spectroscopy
+- Utilize sensor-derived data for raw material characterization.
+The sensor technologies include visible near-infrared (VNIR), short-wave infrared (SWIR), mid-wave infrared (MWIR) and long-wave infrared (LWIR), hyperspectral imaging, RGB imaging, Raman spectroscopy

-- Data acquisition, data pre-processing, information extraction and validation
+- Data acquisition, pre-processing, modelling, information extraction and validation